 Are you looking for effective birth control without a daily pill?
 You may want to consider a hormonal IUD.
 IUDs are 99% effective a preventing unwanted pregnancies and they often times have the added benefit of lighter to no periods.
 The Mirena IUD is for women who have had a child and offers 5 years of contraception.
 The Skyla IUD is for women who have not had a child and offers 3 years of contraception.
 We will schedule you for an insertion appointment a few days following the end of your period.
 After insertion, Dr. Reddy will perform an ultrasound transvaginally to confirm proper placement.
 Approximately 10 weeks later, our ultrasound technician will perform a second ultrasound to verify the IUD has remained in place.

 Essure Tubal Occlusion - Permanent Sterilization

-Essure is a permanent birth control solution that does not involve hormones, general anesthesia or an abdominal incision.
+Essure is a permanent birth control solution that does not involve hormones or an abdominal incision.
 This is the most effective method for tubal ligation available today.
 Virtually painless with essentially no down time.

-This procedure is done through the vagina with local anesthesia.
+This procedure is done through the vagina with local anesthesia or light sedation.
 Patients may return to work the next day.